Snapper Ban in South Australia: The Whole Picture for 2025

 By September, the new South Australia Snapper fishing regulations were official:

-• From 1 November 2019 to 31 January 2023, Snapper fishing is banned in the West Coast, Spencer Gulf, and Gulf St. Vincent regions;
+• From 1 November 2019 to 30 June 2026, Snapper fishing is banned in the West Coast, Spencer Gulf, and Gulf St. Vincent regions.

 • During the closures, catch-and-release fishing is strictly forbidden.
 A $315 on-the-spot fine or, if prosecuted, a maximum penalty of $20,000 may apply.

-• For the remainder of the year, a total allowable catch (TAC) will be set and shared between the commercial, recreational, and charter fishing sectors.
+• A total allowable catch (TAC) will be set and shared between the commercial, recreational, and charter fishing sectors.
 If the TAC is reached, the fishery will be closed.

 A Tough Pill to Swallow